allisonmiao/TSWD-Portfolio/README.md

 ## Assignment: [Visualizing government debt using Tableau](https://allisonmiao.github.io/TSWD-Portfolio/visualizing-debt)

+Data visualization exercise using the dataset of General Government Debt from the OECD.

 ## Assignment: [Critique by Design with Tableau (MakeoverMonday)](https://allisonmiao.github.io/TSWD-Portfolio/critique-by-design)

+Detailed step-by-step progress of redesigning a visualization from MakeoverMonday.

 ## Final Project:

+Analysis of the relationship between game quality, genre preferences, and platform performance, revealing key factors that drive global sales and long-term success in the gaming industry.

 [Part I: Final project](https://allisonmiao.github.io/TSWD-Portfolio/final-project-I)